krezaey/ahtohallan/README.md

 Ahtohallan introduces these language features:

-- An object oriented programming language reminiscent of JavaScript
+- An object oriented programming leanguage reminiscent of JavaScript
 - Frozen casing: A style of casing where everything is capitalized, and separated by `~` Like~This !
 Additionally, all keywords should be capitalized.
 - Like ice, the language is strong and dynamic
+- No primitive types
 - Typed parameters
 - Function return types
-- Built-in Functions
+- Built-in functions
 - In Ahtohallan, you can break and return from programs!
 You are not limited to being within a loop/switch statement, or a function.
 You can halt a program, or make a program return a value.
 How magical!

 ## Key Words